FOR IMMEDIATE RELEASE

 The Agency encourages impacted consumers who have contracted with NXS Construction and paid but not received completed projects to file a complaint with the agency as soon as possible to have their cases investigated.

 The only individual listed on AZ ROC’s license and with the Arizona Corporation Commission as being involved in the company is Daniel J. Schmidt, of Cave Creek.
 Schmidt serves as the Member and Qualifying Party of NXS Constructions’ suspended licenses; including ROC237833, a KB-1 Dual General Contracting, and ROC316256, CR-37 Dual Plumbing.

 Schmidt is also the Qualifying Party and Member on another KB-1 Dual General Contracting license for another company - ROC320748, Moonraker, LLC.
 If NXS Construction’s licenses are revoked at the conclusion of the summary suspension process, the Agency may seek discipline of any other licenses associated with NXS Construction.

 Until Dec.
-5, 2018, AZ ROC received three complaints against the company in 2018; one from a consumer alleging abandonment and two from material suppliers or subcontractors claiming they had not been paid by NXS for work or materials provided.
+5, 2018, AZ ROC received four complaints against the company in 2018; one from a consumer alleging abandonment and three from material suppliers or subcontractors claiming they had not been paid by NXS for work or materials provided.